gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

 To create a new type of section in your homepage, you'll want to create a new section component.
 Using the existing components as an example.
 For this example, we'll create a new "Banner" component.

-1. First, update your content model in Contentful
+1. First, update your content model in Drupal

-   In your Contentful space, create a new content type and call it "Homepage Banner."
+   In your Drupal website, create a new content type and call it "Homepage Banner."
-   For this example, add two fields to your new content type: `heading` and `text` – these can be _Short text_ types.
+   For this example, change the `Title` field's name to `Heading` in when creating your new content type.
+Remove any fields that are added dy default and create a new field called `text` this should be of `Text (plain, long)` data type.

-   Find the content type for _Homepage_ in Contentful and edit the settings for the _Content_ field.
-Under _Validation_, ensure that the new _Homepage Banner_ type is checked to make it available as a content type on the Homepage.
+   Find the content type for _Homepage_ in Drupal and edit the settings for the _Content_ field.
+Under `Reference Type -> Content Type`, ensure that the new _Homepage Banner_ type is checked to make it available as a content type on the Homepage.

-   Navigate to the _Content_ tab to edit the _Homepage_ and add a section with this new _Homepage Banner_ content type.
+   Navigate to the _Content_ page to edit the _Homepage_ and add a section with this new _Homepage Banner_ content type.

 1. Update `gatsby-node.js`

-   Edit your site's `gatsby-node.js` file, adding an interface for `HomepageBanner` that matches your content model in Contentful.
+   Edit your site's `gatsby-node.js` file, adding an interface for `HomepageBanner` that matches your content model in Drupal.
    This allows the homepage to query the abstract `HomepageBanner` type.

    ```js